lealceldeiro/gems/JavaConcurrencyInPractice/Chapter5/README.md

 ### 5.5.2 `FutureTask`

+`FutureTask` also acts like a latch.

+The behavior of `Future.get` depends on the state of the task.
+If it is completed, get returns the result immediately, and otherwise blocks until the task transitions to the completed state and then returns the result or throws an exception.

+### 5.5.3 Semaphores

+_Counting semaphores_ are used to control the number of activities that can access a certain resource or perform a given action at the same time.

+A binary semaphore can be used as a mutex with nonreentrant locking semantics; whoever holds the sole permit holds the mutex.

+Semaphores are useful for implementing resource pools such as database connection pools.

+A Semaphore can also be used to turn any collection into a blocking bounded collection.
+The semaphore is initialized to the desired maximum size of the collection.
+The `add` operation acquires a permit before adding the item into the underlying collection.
+If the underlying `add` operation does not actually add anything, it releases the permit immediately.
+Similarly, a successful `remove` operation releases a permit, enabling more elements to be added.

+### 5.5.4 Barriers

 -----

 <sup><sub>1.
 Serializing access to an object has nothing to do with object serialization (turning an object into a byte stream); serializing access means that threads take turns accessing the object exclusively, rather than doing so concurrently.</sup></sub>